Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Connection with Gaussian Kernel Density Estimation and Likelihood Ratio Testing

 \section{Connection with Gaussian Kernel Density Estimation and Likelihood Ratio Testing}

-$k$-nearest neighbor distance has long been used for nonparametric density estimation \cite{Akaike1954AnAT, Biau2015, zhao2020analysisknndensityestimation}.
-Here we make a separate connection between Gaussian kernel density estimation (KDE) and 1-nearest neighbor distance that motivates using Euclidean distance in the one-sample case and the difference of squared Euclidean distances in the two-sample case (Eq.~\ref{eq: two_sample_special}).
+$k$-nearest neighbor distance has long been used for nonparametric density estimation \cite{Akaike1954AnAT, Biau2015}.
+Here we make a separate connection between Gaussian kernel density estimation (KDE) and nearest neighbor distance that motivates Euclidean distance in the unsafe-only score and the difference of squared Euclidean distances for the unsafe-safe score (Eq.~\ref{eq: two_sample_special}).